SCM-NV/qmflows/docs/promise.rst

 **QMFlows** Builds the aforemention graph in order to realize the workflow evaluation order.
-For instance the figure below represent a simulation where firstly a molecular geometry optimization is carried out using the *ADF* package and some user defined :class:`~qmflows.settings.Settings` for the *ADF* simulation package.
+For instance the figure below represent a simulation where firstly a molecular geometry optimization is carried out using the *ADF* package and some user defined :class:`~qmflows.Settings` for the *ADF* simulation package.
-Subsequently, using the optimized molecular geometry from the previous step and another :class:`~qmflows.settings.Settings` for an orca simulation a job to compute the molecular frequencies is carried out.
+Subsequently, using the optimized molecular geometry from the previous step and another :class:`~qmflows.Settings` for an orca simulation a job to compute the molecular frequencies is carried out.

 .. image:: _images/simple_graph.png